Exam Prep

 Examination Practice

 Go back to basics.
-Examine normal limbs.
-Perfect your routine so it becomes muscle memory.
-You shouldn't have to think about how to examine a knee; you should only be thinking about what you are finding.
+Examine normal limbs on your colleagues, juniors, and willing family members.
+Perfect your routine so it becomes absolute muscle memory.
+You shouldn't have to consciously think about how to perform a Lachman test; you should only be thinking about what you are feeling and how to articulate that to the examiner.

 The 'Standard' Examination

-Develop a standard routine for every joint.
-Do it the same way, every single time.
+Develop a standard, unshakeable routine for every joint.
+Do it the same way, every single time, so that under the stress of the exam, you do not forget a crucial step.

 Phase 2: The Acceleration (Months 3-4)